The need to end the stigma around male suicide in Telford

 One of the best ways to learn about how an individual can do this is to undertake the 20 minute suicide prevention training provided by the Zero Suicide Alliance.
 People can undertake the training at zerosuicidealliance.com.

 Finally, I would like to say a big thank you to all the agencies and partners that supported.
-Especially the 84 men who volunteered to part of our photo.
+Especially the 84 men who volunteered to be part of our photo.